ripom/AzurePolicyAssessment/README.md

 - **Reader** access or higher on management groups
 - **Reader** access on policy assignments
 - Typically requires at least **Management Group Reader** role at the tenant root level

+**Permission Errors**: If you encounter permission errors, the script will provide specific guidance on required roles.
+Contact your Azure administrator to grant appropriate access.

 ## Usage